Bob Eubanks: Biography

 Eubanks was born in Flint, Michigan, but was raised primarily in Pasadena, California, where he grew up listening to music, most notably favorites like Frank Sinatra and Doc Watson.
 His parents, John Otho Leland Eubanks (September 28, 1905 – April 11, 1995) and Gertrude Eubanks (née McClure; 1907–1997), were originally from Missouri.
 They moved to Flint during the Great Depression, where their only child was born, before moving on to California.
 The young boy became a child model, doing photo shoots for ads and meeting his idol, Gene Autry, during an ad photo shoot with him.

 Eubanks watched popular classic television and quiz game shows.
 Also growing up in the 1940s and 1950s, he was influenced by Cary Grant, Howard Hughes, Buddy Hackett, and Bill Cullen.
 He attended Pasadena High School, where he graduated in 1955.
 After graduation from high school, he attended Los Angeles Pierce College (according to his commentary on a Card Sharks episode) and then went on to become one of California's most popular disc jockeys.
 In 1956, Eubanks worked at his first radio station, KACY in Oxnard, California.
 He joined KRLA in Pasadena in 1960 to do the overnight show.
 In the spring of 1962, he was promoted to morning drive; a year later, he moved to his long-running 6–9 pm evening slot.
 During most of the 1960s, he was also a promoter of concerts such as the Beatles' 1964 and 1965 Hollywood Bowl performances and the Rolling Stones during the first two years of their American tour.
 While still in Los Angeles, he also promoted such artists as Barry Manilow, The Supremes, Dolly Parton, Bob Dylan, Elton John, and Merle Haggard, among others.
+As of 2026, Eubanks is one of the last surviving game show hosts of the 20th century, along with Pat Sajak, Marc Summers, David Ruprecht, and Jim Peck.

 Eubanks married Irma Barnard of Ann Arbor, an avid athlete, ranch forewoman and artist, on September 10, 1969.
 They had three children: Trace, a retired firefighter; Corey, a stuntman; and Theresa.
 In 1970, the couple purchased a 20 acre portion of a working cattle ranch, and later expanded it to 26 acres.
 The entire family enjoyed roping and riding, with Eubanks participating in rodeos during his spare time.
 Eubanks is a gold card member of the Professional Rodeo Cowboys Association.
 Barnard handled interior decorating, landscaping, and mounting one to two equestrian shows a year.
 She died in 2002 after a prolonged illness.

 In 2004, Eubanks married Deborah James, a woman 29 years younger.
 James is a wedding/events coordinator in Ventura, California and has her own company, Bella Vita Events.
 The couple has a young son, Noah.
 In October 2010, Eubanks and James put their Westlake Village, California home on the market.